Analyzing Verb Technology (VERB) & Its Competitors

 |2.50

-Verb Technology presently has a consensus target price of $2.75, suggesting a potential upside of 127.27%.
-As a group, “Personal services” companies have a potential downside of 7.57%.
-Given Verb Technology’s stronger consensus rating and higher probable upside, analysts plainly believe Verb Technology is more favorable than its peers.
+Verb Technology presently has a consensus price target of $2.75, indicating a potential upside of 127.27%.
+As a group, “Personal services” companies have a potential downside of 8.83%.
+Given Verb Technology’s stronger consensus rating and higher possible upside, analysts plainly believe Verb Technology is more favorable than its rivals.

 Summary

-Verb Technology peers beat Verb Technology on 10 of the 13 factors compared.
+Verb Technology rivals beat Verb Technology on 10 of the 13 factors compared.

 Verb Technology Company Profile